From happy customers

 • Departure terminals: Cairns Reef Fleet Terminal and Port Douglas Marina have check-in desks, cafes, restrooms, and nearby paid parking.

-• Onboard & pontoon facilities: Most vessels and pontoons offer air-conditioned lounges, sun decks, freshwater showers, change rooms, toilets, and licensed bars.
-Pontoons feature snorkel platforms, underwater observatories, semi-subs, glass-bottom boats, and shaded areas.
+• Onboard & pontoon facilities: Most offer air-conditioned lounges, sun decks, showers, change rooms, toilets, and licensed bars.
+Pontoons also include snorkel platforms, underwater observatories, semi-subs, glass-bottom boats, and shaded areas.

 • Family & accessibility: Many tours have lifeguards, shallow pools, kids’ play zones, and provide flotation devices.
 Some pontoons and vessels are wheelchair accessible.